xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-30-using-dependabot-to-maintain-docker-image-dependencies.md

 The benefit of Dependabot is that it just tells you when there's a new version.
-Wouldn't it be good if you could still reference a specific version tag, but also have Dependabot tell you when there is an update available via a Pull Request.
+Wouldn't it be good if you could still reference a specific version tag, but also have Dependabot tell you when there is an update available via a Pull Request?

 ## The Solution